Bala-G-Venkatesan/Netflix_clone/README.md

 - Automated email notifications are configured to provide success/failure feedback.
 - Email attachments include Trivy outputs for image and filesystem scans and build logs.
+- _Note: The notification stage has a commented line for the recipient's email address.
+Uncomment and replace `<email-id>` with a valid email ID where you want to receive notifications._

 <!-- ## Further Documentation -->